changliao/science/_posts/2023/01/2023-01-07-hexwatershd-algorithm-visualization.md

 A visualization of the algorithms is essential to diagnose and understand the model.

-In the early stage of HexWatershed development, I was also inspired by [RedBlogGames by Amit](https://www.redblobgames.com/grids/hexagons/).
+In the early stage of HexWatershed development, I was also inspired by [RedblobGames by Amit](https://www.redblobgames.com/grids/hexagons/).

 The interactive visualization is helpful for some algorithm design and implementation.
 Since I am not familiar with those web-based interactive visualization, I decided to use Python as a start.